Associate Professor of Fashion

 Sheila Johnson Design Center

-His publications include two books that are featured on international college-level required reading lists and available in seven languages: Fashion Design Course: Principles Practices, and Techniques (2010) and Creating a Successful Fashion Collection: Everything You Need to Develop a Great Line and Portfolio (2012).
-He is currently writing a third book about fashion design education and pedagogy, while publishing papers for academic journals and serving as a consultant for three publishing houses.
+His publications include two books that are featured on international college-level required reading lists and available in seven languages: Fashion Design Course: Principles Practices, and Techniques and Creating a Successful Fashion Collection: Everything You Need to Develop a Great Line and Portfolio.
+He is currently writing a third book about design pedagogy, while publishing papers for academic journals and serving as a consultant for three publishing houses.

 EdM Harvard University, Graduate School of Education

 Faerm, S. (2012).
 Creating a successful fashion collection: Everything you need to develop a great line and portfolio.
 New York: Barron's Educational Series Inc; London: A & C Black Publishers, Ltd.

 Faerm, S. (1st ed.
 2010, 2nd ed.
 2017).
 Fashion design course: Principles, practice, and techniques.
 New York: Barron’s Educational Series Inc.; London: Thames and Hudson.

 Faerm, S. (2013).
 Foreword.
 In Fitzgerald, T. & Taylor, A., 1,000 Dresses: The fashion design resource.
 New York: Barron's Educational Series, Inc.

 Faerm, S. (2009).
 Foreword.
 In Grandon, A. & Fitzgerald, T., 200 projects to get you into fashion design.
 New York: Barron's Educational Series, Inc.; London: A & C Black Publishers, Ltd.